 This is an example of a purchase order that has all the components above:

 There are various methods to create a purchase order.

-- Word Document or PDF: Creating a purchase order using a Word document or PDF is a simple and accessible method.
+- Word Document or PDF: Creating a purchase order using a Word document or Excel is a simple and accessible method.
 You can design or use a pre-existing free purchase order template to fill in the required information.
 While this method is straightforward, it lacks automation and may be more time-consuming.

 - Accounting Software: Many accounting software solutions offer built-in purchase order modules or integrations.
 These tools help ensure that purchase orders are linked to the organization’s financial records.